-- Given the close proximity, members would make day trips, back and fourth, over the 2-3 week period of the pickerel run - Traditionally, the catch would be shared with the community but before refrigeration, typically only enough fish to eat fresh was taken back to the community - Fish was typically fried and eaten right away with some families traveling with their own frying pan - Some people did smoke fish with diamond willows - There was a mile and a half portage from Moosenose Lake to Landing River where jackfish and whitefish were caught and smoked, mostly for personal use - Typically it was mostly one family (4 or 5 people) that fished in that area (which is now part of one participant's trapline) - Some people also smoked the heads of suckers, which was considered a delicacy - For the most part, suckers were used to feed dogs or ground with other fish to make fish patties - In the 1980s, the Shoups family of Ilford would take suckers caught by community members and can them for their own and community use - Summer Activity - Traditionally, open water net fishing was done on Moosenose, War, Bearbone, Cyril and Atkinson lakes - However, if the water was too warm, the fish flesh would be mushy and much less desirable - Other lakes in the area are not fished because they are too shallow (Hubley) or too rocky (Kettle) - Butnau Lake is good but the area is part of Tataskweyak's traplines - Participants also identified two open water routes that continue to be navigable by canoe and motor boat - One route starts at War Lake and ends at Atkinson Lake, passing 12 rapids with Wolverine Rapids between Bearbone and Cyril Lakes being the longest and rich in whitefish - A second route starts at Moosenose Lake and follows the Landing River to Split Lake - Fall Activity - o Many members set nets while hunting and trapping - Can catch 100s of whitefish during spawning season (October) on Moosenose Lake at the community dock - Some members will also fish whitefish on War Lake during the October spawning season - o Often used to take some of the whitefish caught to use as bait on the trapline - The same was done with suckers and tulibi (cisco) caught in the nets
+- Most War Lake families participated in fishing during the pickerel run on the Landing River. - The campsite of the Landing River was also an important stop for the Cree traveling between communities of War Lake, Split Lake, and York Landing prior to the building of PR 280 and the winter road. - o The campsite used to be the location of 4 homes and a small store owned by fur buyer Roddy McLeod. - o Typically, during the pickerel run, fishing rods or long poles with snares at end were used. - o Traditionally, members caught 100 or more pickerel each using these methods. - o Given the close proximity, members would make day trips, back and forth, over the 2-3 week period of the pickerel run. - o Traditionally, the catch would be shared with the community but before refrigeration, typically only enough fish to eat fresh was taken back to the community. - Fish was typically fried and eaten right away with some families traveling with their own frying pan. - o Some people did smoke fish with diamond willows. - o There was a mile and a half portage from Moosenose Lake to Landing River where jackfish and whitefish were caught and smoked, mostly for personal use. - Typically, it was mostly one family (4 or 5 people) that fished in that area (which is now part of one participant's trapline). - o Some people also smoked the heads of suckers, which was considered a delicacy. - For the most part, suckers were used to feed dogs or ground with other fish to make fish patties. - o In the 1980s, the Shoups family of Ilford would take suckers caught by community members and can them for their own and community use.